-Huntley & Palmers, got it start in 1822, and was originally based in Reading, Berkshire.
+Huntley & Palmers got its start in 1822, and was originally based in Reading, Berkshire, Great Britain.
 It was one of the world’s first global brands, and ran the world’s largest biscuit factory by 1898 with 5,000 employees working a many facilities scattered over a 24-acre footprint.

 From time to time, Huntley & Palmers would provide giveaway collector’s cards with the purchase of the goods, and in fact produced hundreds of cards of various theme.